benly03/cse15l-lab-reports/Lab-Report-4.md

 ![Image](alltestspassed.png)

 # Step 9 - Commit and push the resulting change to your Github account (you can pick any commit message!)
+After fixing the `ListExamples.java` file to pass all test cases I needed to reflect those changes on my GitHub repository.
+To do so, I first began with typing in the command `git add ListExamples.java` and pressed `<enter>` to run the command.
+This added the ListExamples.java to repository.
+Next I committed the changes and added a message that reflected the changes I made with the command `git commit -m "Fixed ListExamples.java"` and pressed `<enter>` to run the commands.
+Lastly I typed in `git push` and pressed `<enter>` to push the changes and message to the repository.
 ![Image](actualgitpushandcommitchanges.png)